Table of Contents

 The decision on how to organise your data files depends on the plan and organisation of the study.
 All material relevant to the data should be entered into the data folders, including detailed information on the data collection and data processing procedures.

-Consider the best hierarchy for your files and decide whether a deep or shallow hierarchy is preferable.
+Consider the best hierarchy of your files and decide whether a deep or shallow hierarchy is preferable.
 If you have several independent data collections, it is advisable to create a separate data folder for each collection.
 For inspiration, have a look at the examples in the accordion below.

 TIP: Batch renaming of automatically generated files